John and Susannah HETHERTON: County Tyrone to Healesville

 I never knew about the HETHERTONS until Lorna Jeffrey contacted me through Ancestry.com.
 The HETHERTON name was never mentioned in any family discussions about our ancestors.
 Elizabeth CHANDLER’S maiden name was a mystery to my mother, Dawn McNISH (HOLLAND).
 I know she would be thrilled if she was alive today to learn about her great grandmother’s parents.
 I also love that she named me Susan Elizabeth after my 1xG and 2xG Grandmothers Susan and Elizabeth.

 We are fortunate these days to have widespread access to online records and information which makes family history research easier and less costly than it did in the past.
 However, not all questions can be answered.
-Irish records particularly can be problematic because a lot of historical information is available only at the Parish level and some records have been destroyed completely.
+Irish records particularly can be problematic because most historical information is available only at the Parish level and some records have been destroyed completely.

 I suspect that the original HETHERTON and the HARPER families came from England or Scotland during the Plantation of Ulster period in the early 1600’s.
 A turbulent period when the British confiscated land belonging to Irish landholders and populated it with British Protestants from England, Scotland and Wales.
 But that is research for another day.